nating/whatsapp-stats/README.md

  * Chat activity over time
  * Member activity over time
  * Member who gets the most/least responses
+ * Average number of responses to a conversation starter of members of a chat

 ## To do:
  * Create comprehensive list of possible chat activity.